Upo Wetland: Flora and fauna

 Upo is home to numerous endangered, threatened and rare species.
 Based on a 1997 survey, the wetland is believed to be home to a total of 342 endangered or threatened species: 168 species of plants, 62 species of birds, 55 species of arthropods, 28 species of fish, 12 species of mammals, 7 species of reptiles, 5 species of amphibians, and 5 species of molluscs.
 The most famous rare plant found here is the prickly lotus.
 A notable reptile species is the Reeves' turtle.

 A particularly noted bird species is the black-faced spoonbill.
 Upo provides habitat to large numbers of migrant birds, including other rare species such as the white-naped crane and taiga bean goose.
 There is a restoration project to reintroduce the crested ibis to Upo.
-Last seen in 2003, the crested ibis is a symbol of Gyengnam Province.
+Last seen in 2003, the crested ibis is a symbol of Gyeongnam Province.
 The wetland has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant populations of whooper swans, bean geese, falcated ducks, mallards, northern pintails, white-naped cranes and oriental storks.